 Much more influential, in the long run, was the Sholes

-& Glidden Type Writer, which began production in late 1873 and
+& Glidden Type Writer, which began production in late

 appeared on the

 The Sholes & Glidden had limited success, but its successor,

 Remington, soon became a dominant presence in the industry.

 The Sholes & Glidden, like many early typewriters, is an understroke or "blind" writer: the typebars are arranged in a circular basket under the platen (the printing surface) and type on the bottom of the platen.
 This means that the typist (confusingly called a "typewriter" herself in the early days) has to lift up the carriage to see her work.
 Another example of an understroke typebar machine is the Caligraph of 1880, the second typewriter to appear on the American market.